quokka-astro/quokka/README.md

 By default, Quokka compiles itself to run only on CPUs.
 Quokka can run on either NVIDIA, AMD, or Intel GPUs.
 Consult the sub-sections below for the build instructions for a given GPU vendor.

 ### NVIDIA GPUs
 If you want to run on NVIDIA GPUs, re-build Quokka as shown below. (*CUDA >= 11.7 is required.
-Quokka is only supported on Volta V100 GPUs or newer models.*)
+Quokka is only supported on Volta V100 GPUs or newer models.
+Your MPI library **must** support CUDA-aware MPI.*)
 ```
 cmake .. -DCMAKE_BUILD_TYPE=Release -DAMReX_GPU_BACKEND=CUDA -DAMREX_GPUS_PER_NODE=N -G Ninja
 ninja -j6